DrewK289/DnD-MagentoConnectorBundle/README.md

 * CSV file delimiter enclosure
 * CSV file with / without header
 * Remote server images file path (from the user root access)
-* Export images (yes / no), if you choose no, media columns will not be present in your CSV file and your images will not be transfered
+* Export images (yes / no), if you choose no, media columns will not be present in your CSV file and your images will not be transferred
 * Data to export (All data / All data without prices / Only prices)

 **Product export overview:**